CMJones001/project-euler/problem_37/readme.md

 In the right-most position we can only have the primes 3, 7.
 5 and 2 cannot be in this position as these cannot be the right-most digit in multi-digit primes.

+# Conclusion

+This careful generation of the candidate lists means that we only have to check primality of ~280 candidates, to include the all the values up to 1e7!

+Hard coding the primes could be faster, but feels like cheating.